Individual Community Service

-Make a Difference Day (MD Day)
+Make a Difference Day and Martin Luther King Jr. Day

 Why: If you did service in the past, want to start doing service, want to do a project with a group of friends, are looking for a chance to meet new friends, need service hours for a class or organization, or want to learn more about the Marietta Community.